F1248/OpenCore-Legacy-Patcher/docs/VENTURA-DROP.md

 ### AMD Polaris, Vega and Navi support on Mac Pros and pre-2012 iMacs

 For users with 2008 to 2013 Mac Pros (MacPro3,1-6,1) and 2009 to 2011 iMacs (iMac9,1-12,2), keep in mind that macOS Ventura now requires [AVX2.0 support in the CPU](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#Advanced_Vector_Extensions_2) for native graphics acceleration.
-Thus while your GPU may be natively supported, you cannot run macOS Ventura officially with these GPUs.
+Thus while your GPU may be natively supported, you can't run macOS Ventura officially with these GPUs.

 * CPUs supporting AVX2.0 are Haswell or newer, which no pre-2019 Mac Pros can be upgraded with.